whitefusionhq/graphtown/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create a new Pull Request

+## Releasing

+To release a new version of the plugin, simply bump up the version number in `version.rb` and then run `script/release`.